“(I Can’t Get No) Satisfaction” is one of The Rolling Stones’ catchiest tracks. How did it come to be written?

 At that stage, The Rolling Stones had been wowing the public for three years, playing cover versions and selling British music across the pond.
 Young audiences were dazzled by Mick’s extraordinary physical performances.

-Joining him on this incredible and convention-smashing journey was Richards, alongside instrumentalist and driving force Brian Jones (1942 – 69), bassist Bill Wyman, and drummer Charlie Watts, who sadly passed away recently.
+Joining him on this incredible and convention-smashing journey was Richards, alongside instrumentalist and driving force Brian Jones (1942 – 69), bassist Bill Wyman, and drummer Charlie Watts, who sadly passed away in 2021.

 Did these young trailblazers think they’d still be touring and releasing music nearly six decades on?
 Along the way, they made their mark on world culture with tracks like “Paint It Black” (1966), “Brown Sugar” (1971), and “Start Me Up” (1981).